belkinsa/GrailvilleSouthSideWetlands/README.md

 1. Once a week samples are collected from the two ponds (big and small).
 The metal stick and one cup for each pond are used to collect a cup full of pond water for sample collection.

-2. Those samples are than analyzed using a simple pond testing kit to analyze the levels of pH, Ammonia, Nitrate, and Phosphate.
+2. Those samples are than analyzed using a simple pond testing kit to analyze the levels of pH, Ammonia, Nitrite, and Phosphate.

 3. A .csv file for each pond is used to collect data, labeled [big.csv](https://github.com/belkinsa/GrailvilleWetlands/blob/master/dataanalysis/data/big.csv) and [small.csv](https://github.com/belkinsa/GrailvilleWetlands/blob/master/dataanalysis/data/small.csv) respectfully.